 Crepes are thin pancakes made from flour, eggs, milk, butter, and salt.
 The word was derived from the Latin crispus, curled.
 There are two principal types:

-Crêpes originated in Brittany, the region comprising the northwest France.
+Crêpes originated in Brittany, the region comprising the northwest of France.
 They were originally made with buckwheat flour and called galettes, meaning flat cakes.
 The term is still applied to savory crêpes, which remain buckwheat-based.

 Around the 12th century buckwheat, was introduced to Brittany.
 Common buckwheat was domesticated in Southeast Asia, at least by 4000 B.C.E. [source].
 The plant, Fagopyrum esculentum is a member of the Polygonaceae family, which also includes edibles such as rhubarb and sorrel.

 Buckwheat—which is not a cereal and thus is gluten-free—has been grown in Tibet and northern China for millennia used to make noodles.
 It is a boon since wheat can not be grown in mountainous regions.
 It is the world’s highest-elevation domesticated plant.

 Buckwheat spread to Central Asia and Tibet, and then to the Middle East and Europe.
-It thrived in the Breton moors, where is was called sarrasin or blé noir (black wheat—from the dark specks that often show themselves in the milled flour).
+It thrived in the Breton moors, where was called sarrasin or blé noir (black wheat—from the dark specks that often show themselves in the milled flour).
 It is high in fiber, has easily digestive protein, and contains all eight essential amino acids.

 Crêpes were initially cooked on large cast-iron hot plates, heated over a wood fire in a fireplace.
-Today they are made on the stove top in special crepe pans: electric heated.
+Today they are made on the stovetop in special crêpe pans.
 The batter is spread with a tool known as a rozel and flipped with a spatula.